James-Witty1/Classic-Games-Suite/README.md

-# Java Swing Game Hub
+# Classic Game Suite
-A Java Swing game hub that contains four high quality, playable games:
+This is a Classic Game Suite made using Java Swing that contains four high quality, playable games:

 - Snake
 - Connect 4